meows/racket/docs/expression.md

 (empty? ())                              ;; 2 things in this list
 ```

-###  Things to remember about lists:
+###  Things to remember about expressions:

+- an expression can have zero or more expressions inside of it
-- a list is sequential meaning the things inside are lined up one after another
+- a list is sequential, meaning the things inside are lined up one after another
 - a list can also be counted, so you know the number of things inside
-- a list can have zero or more expressions inside of it, called an empty or null list
 - the expressions inside a list are separated by spaces
 - the list with zero expressions is called an *empty list*